Welcome

 Topics will include, but not limited to

-- ML for scientific computing
+- ML for inverse problems

-- ML for model discovery
+- ML for differential equations

 - Operator learning